0xchecksum/CTW-Auth-API-0day/README.md

 These exploits can also be executed on his DDoS API through the **key** parameter.

 Nigga said his APIs wasn't vulnerable, and that I was the biggest skid in the world, who wouldn't be able find or exploit any vulnerabilities in them.
-Ironic, amirite?
+Ironic, isn't it?